Supervisors: Dann Matchell (UoB), Matt Palmer (Met Office), Pete Uhe (Fathom), Aimée Slangen (Royal Netherlands Institute for Sea Research)

 Contact email: D.M.Mitchell@bristol.ac.uk

-Project Rational: The latest IPCC climate assessment states that “it is very likely that human influence was the main driver of the observed global mean sea level rise since at least 1971”.
+The latest IPCC climate assessment states that “it is very likely that human influence was the main driver of the observed global mean sea level rise since at least 1971”.
 However, the implications of this statement for local sea-level rise and the consequences for coastal flooding remain under-explored.
 This project will quantify the magnitude of coastal flooding around the world that can be attributed to observed sea-level rise, and specifically to anthropogenic climate forcing.
 We will also consider how flood inundation and frequency will increase under a range of future sea-level rise projections.
 The PhD project will exploit connections to the DARSea (Detection and Attribution of Regional Sea Level Rise) that is underway at the Royal Netherlands Institute of Sea Research (NIOZ).
 DARSea has two funded PhDs that will focus on sea level budgets and the attribution of observed local sea-level rise.
 This PhD project will draw on the findings of DARSea and preform the inundation modelling needed the explore coastal flood implications and associated economic costs, by developing counter factual analysis.

-Methodology: The PhD student will work alongside the DARSea project to help develop local sea level budgets for the UK and other worldwide locations and explore the anthropogenic influence on observed changes to each of the sea-level components (e.g., thermal expansion, glacier mass loss, ice sheet mass loss, land water storage changes).
+The PhD student will work alongside the DARSea project to help develop local sea level budgets for the UK and other worldwide locations and explore the anthropogenic influence on observed changes to each of the sea-level components (e.g., thermal expansion, glacier mass loss, ice sheet mass loss, land water storage changes).
 These contributions will be regionally downscaled using the corresponding patterns of Gravity, Rotation and Deformation (GRD).
 Simulations of local flood events for the UK and worldwide will leverage inundation modelling capability at Fathom applied in counter factual frameworks to estimate the attributed coastal flood impacts.
 A similar analysis will be carried out on the basis of Met Office sea level projections, including projections based on warming levels, which formed the basis of the latest UK Climate Change Risk Assessment.
-The PhD student will benefit from interacting with the DARSea research team and will have the opportunity for secondments to both the Met Office and NIOZ in the Netherlands
+The PhD student will benefit from interacting with the DARSea research team and will have the opportunity for secondments to both the Met Office and NIOZ in the Netherlands.

-Background Reading:
+Background reading

-Mitchell D, et al. (2022) Increased population exposure to Amphan-scale cyclones under future climates.
+Mitchell D., et al. (2022) Increased population exposure to Amphan-scale cyclones under future climates.
 Climate Resilience and Sustainability, 1, e36. https://doi.org/10.1002/cli2.36

-Bates PD, et al. (2023) A climate-conditioned catastrophe risk model for UK flooding, Nat.
+Bates P.D., et al. (2023) A climate-conditioned catastrophe risk model for UK flooding, Nat.
 Hazards Earth Syst.
 Sci., 23, 891–908, https://doi.org/10.5194/nhess-23-891-2023

-Slangen ABA, Palmer MD, et al. (2023) The evolution of 21st century sea-level projections from IPCC AR5 to AR6 and beyond.
+Slangen A.B.A., Palmer M.D., et al. (2023) The evolution of 21st century sea-level projections from IPCC AR5 to AR6 and beyond.
 Cambridge Prisms: Coastal Futures.
 2023;1:e7. https://doi.org/10.1017/cft.2022.8

 FLOOD-CDT

 This PhD is being advertised as part of the Centre for Doctoral Training for Resilient Flood Futures (FLOOD-CDT).
 Further details about FLOOD-CDT can be seen here https://flood-cdt.ac.uk.
-Please note, that your application will be assessed upon: (1) Motivation and Career Aspirations; (2) Potential & Intellectual Excellence; (3) Suitability for specific project and (4) Fit to FLOOD-CDT.
-So please familiarise yourselves with FLOOD-CDT before applying.
-During the application process candidates will need to upload:
+Please note, that your application will be assessed upon:

-• a 1 page statement of your research interests in flooding and FLOOD-CDT and your rationale for your choice of project;
+- a one-page statement of your research interests in flooding and FLOOD-CDT and your rationale for your choice of project;

-• a curriculum vitae giving details of your academic record and stating your research interests;
+- a curriculum vitae giving details of your academic record and stating your research interests;

-• name two current academic referees together with an institutional email addresses; on submission of your online application your referees will be automatically emailed requesting they send a reference to us directly by email;
+- name two current academic referees together with an institutional email addresses; on submission of your online application your referees will be automatically emailed requesting they send a reference to us directly by email;

-• academic transcripts and degree certificates (translated if not in English) - if you have completed both a BSc & an MSc, we require both; and
+- academic transcripts and degree certificates (translated if not in English) – if you have completed both a BSc and an MSc, we require both; and

-• a IELTS/TOEFL certificate, if applicable.
+- a IELTS/TOEFL certificate, if applicable.

 Please upload all documents in PDF format.
 You are encouraged to contact potential supervisors by email to discuss project-specific aspects of the proposed prior to submitting your application.
 If you have any general questions please contact floodcdt@soton.ac.uk.